Charlene-cw/Game-Project/README.md

 # Game-Project
-This is a game coded with JavaScript
+An interactive game developed using JavaScript.

 During the development of my game, I implemented several extensions to enhance the overall gameplay experience.
 One key addition was the platform system, allowing the game character to interact with floating platforms.
 I also introduced sound effects, including background music and audio cues for jumping, collecting items, and falling into canyons to create a more immersive experience.
 Additionally, I refined the enemy mechanics by using constructor functions, allowing for dynamic and reusable enemy behavior that makes the game more challenging and engaging.